colonelcassad/ProgrammingAssignment2/README.md

 Write the following functions:

-1.  `makeCacheMatrix`: This function creates a special "matrix" object that can cache its inverse.
+1.  `makeCacheMatrix`: This funx<ction creates a special "matrix" object that can cache its inverse.
 2.  `cacheSolve`: This function computes the inverse of the special "matrix" returned by `makeCacheMatrix` above.
 If the inverse has